Today’s post is dedicated to my new favourite thing – Batch Cooking.

-Don’t get me wrong, I’m not going to be one of those die-hard batch cookers who spend a whole day every month cooking meals to last them for the next four weeks but I do want to take what I already do one step further now that I have a little more freezer space than I had before.
+Don’t get me wrong, I’m not going to be one of those die-hard batch cooking people who spend a whole day every month batch cooking meals to last them for the next four weeks but I do want to take what I already do one step further now that I have a little more freezer space than I had before.

 I’m going to consciously cook more foods that I can double up on so that I can gradually build up a stock of meals in the freezer and I’m hoping to gradually up my game a bit and find more recipes that are freezer friendly and more ways to make life easier for me.

 Before you start, have a good clear out of your freezer.
 By clear out, I just mean try and make as much space as possible by using up as much as you can.
 Have at least one ‘eat from the freezer’ day in your meal plan to use up those odd bits and bobs that you have in.
 Last week we had a meal where Miss Frugal had waffles with chicken burgers and frozen parsnips, Master Frugal has some chicken fillets with curly fries and beans, I had a fish pie with roasties and parsnips and Mr Frugal has some leftover beef stew with some roasties, parsnips and a giant Yorkshire pudding.
 All to use up random things we had in the freezer to make some space ready for my batch cooking.